Using $\gamma$-ray observations of dwarf spheroidal galaxies to test the possible common origin of the W-boson mass anomaly and the GeV $\gamma$-ray/antiproton excesses: Searching for dark matter emission from the dSphs

+To obtain energy-dependent flux upper limits, we divide the whole energy range of $500\,{\rm MeV} - 500\,{\rm GeV}$ into 20 logarithmically-spaced energy bins.
+For each energy bin, the background sources are fixed and a power-law spectral model ($dN/dE \propto E^{-\Gamma}$) with $\Gamma$=2 \cite{fermi15dsph} is used to model the putative dSph source.
+We get the upper limits on flux at a $95\%$ confidence level when the log-likelihood ($\ln \mathcal{L}$) changes by 1.35 \cite{ROLKE2005493}.
+The energy-dependent flux upper limits for the 4 sources with the biggest J-factors are shown in Fig.~\ref{fig1}, while the flux upper limits for other dSphs in our sample are presented in Appendix~\ref{app2}.

-We also perform a stacking analysis of the 4 dSphs.
-The stacking analysis can give a better sensitivity of the analysis by merging the observations of multiple sources.
-We sum the data (i.e. the count cubes in the analysis) of 4 sources together.
+To improve the sensitivity, we also perform a stacking analysis of our sample.
+The stacking analysis can give a better sensitivity by merging the observations of multiple sources.
+We sum the data (i.e. the count cubes in the binned likelihood analysis) of these sources together.
 The likelihood is evaluated by

-where $M_i$ and $N_i$ is the model-expected counts and observed counts in each pixel, respectively; and the index $i$ runs over all energy and spatial bins.
-The $M_i$ is obtained using {\tt gtmodel} in {\tt Fermitool} software.
-For our stacking analysis, $M_i=\sum_k m_{i,k}$ and $N_i=\sum_k n_{i,k}$ with index $k$ summing over 4 sources.
-We get the upper limits at $95\%$ confidence level of flux when $\ln \mathcal{L}$ changing by 1.35.
-Note that the method used here is not the same as the commonly used combined likelihood analysis \cite{fermi11dsph,tsai13dsph,fermi14dsph}.
+where $M_i$ and $N_i$ is the model-predicted and observed counts in each pixel, respectively, and the index $i$ runs over all energy and spatial bins.
+For our stacking analysis, $M_i=\sum_k m_{i,k}$ and $N_i=\sum_k n_{i,k}$ with index $k$ summing over all target sources.
+The $m_i$ is obtained using the {\tt gtmodel} command in the {\tt Fermitool} software, while the $n_i$ is the counts cube obtained using the {\tt gtbin} command.
+The model map $m_i$ is related to the DM model parameters and the dSph J-factor, $m_i=m_i({\Phi}(\left<\sigma v\right>,m_\chi,J))$.
+The DM annihilation flux ${\Phi}(\left<\sigma v\right>,m_\chi,J)$ is implemented in the analysis with a {\tt FileFunction} spectrum\footnote{\url{https://fermi.gsfc.nasa.gov/ssc/data/analysis/scitools/source_models.html\#FileFunction}} (see Sec.~\ref{sec:constr} for the calculation of the expected DM spectrum).
+Note that the method used here is not the same as the commonly-used combined likelihood analysis \cite{fermi11dsph,tsai13dsph,fermi14dsph,fermi15dsph}.
 The advantage of our method is that it can effectively avoid the loss of sensitivity due to the uncertainty of J-factor.
+For comparison, we also perform the combined analysis (see Appendix~\ref{app1} for details) which gives similar results and the same conclusion.